bitsmuggler/frontend-architecture-map/README.md

 Try to scale the expectation each of these quality attributes from low to high (0 - 4).

-And check if the user activity is related to SEO.
+And check if the task is related to SEO.

 ### Do first architecture assumptions